kguite/zell-rest-api/README.md

   determines the look of the API. set of rules developers follow when creating API
-  One rule states you should be able to get a piece of data (a RESOURCE) when you link to a specific URL each URL is called a REQUEST
+  One rule states you should be able to get a piece of data (a RESOURCE) when you link to a specific URL each URL is a REQUEST
   data sent back is RESPONSE